Ashlynn Serepca: Alabama Crimson Tide

 Serepca transferred to the University of Alabama in 2021, joining a dominant team that included future professional players Reyna Reyes, Riley Tanner, and Riley Parker.
 Together, they helped Alabama reach its first-ever NCAA semifinal appearance in 2022.

 Serepca ranks fourth all-time in career game-winning goals (7) for Alabama and set a new program record with six game-winners in the 2022 season, placing her second nationally and fifth in the SEC for that category.
 In 2022, she scored 10 goals—second-most on the team and fourth in the SEC—and contributed two assists for 22 points while netting three goals during the NCAA Tournament and starting all 27 games.

 Club career

-FC Pinzgau Saalfelden

 Serepca went undrafted in the 2023 NWSL Draft.
 In February 2024, she joined Austrian side FC Pinzgau Saalfelden.
 She appeared in only 12 games but scored 16 goals in her time with the club.

-Carolina Ascent FC

 Serepca joined the Carolina Ascent for the inaugural USL Super League season and played in the league's inaugural match against DC Power FC on August 17, 2024.

+In January 2026, Serepca signed for Swedish side Linköping FC ahead of the club's first season since being relegated from the Damallsvenskan to the Elitettan.
+In the second match of the 2026 season, Serepca scored the game-winner against KIF Örebro DFF to help Linköping secure its first victory of the year.